Transfer files securely over SSH using scp for both

 upload and download workflows.
 Practice single-file transfers

-and recursive directory copies to support routine backup and
+and recursive directory copies to move artifacts between hosts.

 You need to securely transfer files between local and remote